 SELECT LTRIM(' Hello World') as example;

-If in addition to the empty spaces from the left side of the string, there also exists the empty spaces at the right-hand side or in between the string, the spaces in between and the spaces at the right-hand side do not get removed by the usage of LTRIM() function.
+If, in addition to the empty spaces from the left side of the string, there also exist empty spaces on the right-hand side or in between the string, the spaces in between and the spaces at the right-hand side do not get removed by using LTRIM() function.

 SELECT LTRIM(' Hello World ') as example;

 The above statement will not remove the empty spaces from the right-hand side of the input string or space in between and only removes the empty spaces from the left-hand side of the given string, as mentioned below.

 If we want to specify the characters to be removed or if we want to remove a substring from the original or given string, then we can also achieve that by using the LTRIM().